 The temperature in our room was almost always above zero.
 Our guess is that it went down to around zero for a couple of hours on two occasions.
 The big down jacket on top of a base-layer and a fleece mid-layer were usually enough to keep us toasty.
 Twice we each used one of our two mid-layer down jackets.
 Usually we wore thin fleece gloves to bed.
 On the coldest nights we wore our mittens.

 We never came close to getting cold.
 I often didn’t even zip up my sleeping bag.
 A few times Ellie complained that she was getting too hot, but she couldn’t be bothered to take layers off and just dozed off again.
 That’s my girl.

 From our very short trip to Nepal two years ago we knew that the cuisine is magnificent.
 Locals employed in the hospitality industry take pride in their job and generally deliver to a good standard.
-However, on EBC Trek, there are enormous challenges with transportation and refridgeration.
-Most goods reach the teahouses by yak, where there is no refridgeration for several days.
+So why was food hygiene one of the things that freaked us out about EBC Trek?
+Along the hiking route, there are enormous challenges with transportation and refrigeration.
+Most goods reach the teahouses by yak, where there is no cooling for several days.
 Due to frequent and extensive power shortages, even perishable goods that reach the teahouses in prime shape, might go off there and then.